 How the Taylor Academy 12 Plays

-Players seem to love the Taylor Academy 12, as it has a 5-star rating on Amazon.
-Comments highlight the playability, sound quality, and how well it stays in tune.
+I love the Taylor Academy 12, especially playability, sound quality, and how well it stays in tune.

-While $500 may seem steep for a simple beginner’s guitar, it’s worth it.
+While the price may seem steep for a simple beginner’s guitar, it’s worth it.
 Learning and advancing on a real guitar is easier and means you won’t have to unlearn bad workarounds developed from years with a cheapo guitar.
+Check pricing here

 Taylor Academy 12 VS Taylor Big Baby